We’re growing, slightly

 Not everyone suits every environment, so a cultural and values fit is important.
 As a result you can expect an odd couple of initial interviews and a trial contract to get you kicked off.

-We currently pay £50 per hour, rising to £65 per hour in 2016 – depending on experience, fit and skills.
+We currently pay £60 per hour, dependent on experience, fit and skills.

 - Micro-projects.
 Typically lasting just a few days and delivered in a single (1 week) sprint.
 This may include discovery phases, testing, server ports and theme work.
 Lots of stuff we do falls into this category.